ocaml/dune/doc/dune-files.rst

 - ``(tags <tags>)`` are the list of tags for the package

+- ``(deprecated_package_names <name list>)`` is a list of names that can be used with the :ref:`deprecated-library-name` stanza to migrate legacy libraries from other build systems which do not follow Dune's convention of prefixing the public name of the library with the package name.

 The list of dependencies ``<dep-specification>`` is modeled after opam's own
 language: The syntax is as a list of the following elements: